This page was clinically reviewed by Dr Kate Webb, Consultant Psychiatrist at Priory Hospital Roehampton.

 Pica

 Pica causes someone to consume substances that aren’t meant to be eaten and have no nutritional value.
-Examples might include things such as chalk, paint, soap and paper.
+Examples might include things like chalk, paint, soap and paper.
 People with pica will usually eat normal foods too, which means they tend to get the nutrients they need.
 However, many of the additional substances they consume can be dangerous and can cause a range of problems such as poisoning, cracked teeth, infections and sickness.

 Rumination disorder